Shreyas1018/WildFireDetection/README.md

 # Acknowledgements
 Many thanks to the OpenCV, TensorFlow, Keras and Torch groups and contributors.
 This project would not have been possible without the existence of high quality, open source machine learning libraries.
 I would also like to thank the greater open source community, in which the assortment of concrete examples and code were of great help.
-*This list is not final, as the project is far from done.
+<br>*This list is not final, as the project is far from done.
 Any future acknowledgements will be promptly added.*